bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/deploy-an-application.md

 author: Matt Spencer

-content_owner:
+content_owner: Olena Mitovska

 sort_order:
 ---

 # Deploy an Application

+You can read about how the OpenShift Container Platform handles deployments in [Red Hat's Documentation](https://docs.openshift.com/container-platform/3.11/dev_guide/deployments/how_deployments_work.html)

-- Automation CI/CD Link
+## Automation of CI/CD

+You can and should use automation to build, test and deploy your application.
+The platform services team provides [templates](./cicd-pipeline-templates-for-private-cloud-teams.md) to assist teams with using automation pipelines.
+[ArgoCD](./automation-and-resiliency/argo-cd-shared-instances.md) can also be integrated with automation pipelines.

-- Configuring Apps for Resiliency ()
+## Configuring Apps for Resiliency

-- Multi-node deployment
+## Multi-node deployment

-- Resource tuning
+## Resource Tuning

-- Data Backups
+## Data Backups

-- Vanity domains / TLS Certs
+## Vanity Domains and TLS Certificates

-- Kubernetes Network policies (use 201 content when available, create )
--
+## Kubernetes Network Policies